Quest Tree

 Changing States

 A new quest is always in the Locked state unless altered manually.
 Quest states can be changed from the quest itself.
 Before editing quests, ensure that the quest already exists in the database (usually true unless your creating quests at runtime).
-If you've set up QT with the default method, quest states will be handled automatically.
+If you've set up QT with the , quest states will be handled automatically.
 However, the below information is still good to understand.

 It's recommended to use the 'Try' methods to change states, as quests may need to run some checks to see if it makes sense for the quest to change to a new state.
 These methods return true or false, depending on if the state was successfully changed or not.